Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/minimal/listener_pre_instructions.md

 type: noResponse
 ---

-# Minimal Responsiveness
+You are about to listen to someone tell a story.

-In this round, listen with minimal responses.
+# Listen with **Minimal** Responsiveness

 ## ✅ You can: